-Domestic violence and emotional abuse are behaviors used by one person in a relationship to control the other.
+Domestic violence and emotional abuse are behaviours used by one person in a relationship to control the other.
 It may be between Partners who are married or not married.

 Examples of abuse include: